JonasBak/muc/README.md

 ## Running

-Run the backend with `go run .`.
+Run the backend with `muc serve`.
 A graphiql page will be available at [localhost:3030](http://localhost:3030/) for debugging.
+See all available options with `muc help`

 Run the frontend with `yarn dev`.
 It will be available at [localhost:3000](http://localhost:3000/)